 Sh.
 Prasanth K S, from NHSRC and Convener, National Consultation on Family Medicine (NCFM) 2013, opened up the consultation by introducing the themes of the consultation and also the context in which these themes are discussed.
 He shared the experience of working with the NRHM supported PGDFM programme and the response received from the states.
-He also highlighted on the huge specialist shortage at the peripheral level public health institutions, especially in the high focus states and the requirement to augment this in a fast track mode by having a multi-skilled person /team at the secondary care level who will be able to manage between them most of the cases and are also able to do C-sections, blood transfusions, minor surgeries, management of communicable diseases etc. He also shared that recognition of Family Medicine programmes by Medical Council of India has been coming rather slow.
-Across India there is only one MCI approved MD Family Medicine programme which is conducted at Calicut Medical College, Kerala.
-An MCI approved curriculum for MD Family Medicine is long awaited.
+He also highlighted on the huge specialist shortage at the peripheral level public health institutions, especially in the high focus states and the requirement to augment this in a fast track mode by having a multi-skilled person /team at the secondary care level who will be able to manage between them most of the cases and are also able to do C-sections, blood transfusions, minor surgeries, management of communicable diseases etc. He also shared that currently none of the Family Medicine programmes that run in the country are recognized by the Medical Council of India, leading to lot of ramifications.
 He also shared that it is important that the team available at the CHC level has nurses also who are trained in Family Medicine.